When you are considering improving the patient experience for your practice, think about this story.

 - I was hit by the delicious smell of pumpkin soup simmering on a warming plate, waiting for me to pour into a cup and snack on.

 - One of the two portly owners, who obviously loves food too, and was seated behind the checkout counter, stood up to personally greet me.

 - Then within the next few minutes, she came out from behind the counter to start a conversation.

-She started a conversation about where I was from, my cooking interests and more.
+She asked where I was from, my cooking interests and more.

 Twenty minutes later I had my credit card out and was paying for a sushi roller and an amazing single serving microwave cooker that works really well.
 Since then, I’ve told dozens of people since about The Store too.

 How can you apply this same approach to turning patients into raving fans who send all their friends to your practice?

 18 Ways to Improve the Patient Experience